-- 3.19 Under Purchase Date valuation, the intention is that the inclusion of new or maturing transactions should be based on actual rather than assumed settlement.
+- 3.18 It is currently market practice (but see paragraph 3.22 below) for the calculation of Net Exposure to include all transactions between two parties, except for overnight repos, for which: - the Purchase date is today or earlier; and - the Repurchase Date is today or later. - 3.19 Under Purchase Date valuation, the intention is that the inclusion of new or maturing transactions should be based on actual rather than assumed settlement.
 However, this practice requires parties to have the ability to confirm settlement before making or responding to a margin call. - 3.20 For the purposes of Purchase Date valuation, where firms cannot confirm settlement before making or responding to a margin call, the most prudent approach is to assume settlement on the Purchase Date but not on the Repurchase Date.
 In other words, transactions should be automatically included in the calculation of Net Exposure on both their Purchase Date and Repurchase Date.
 This asymmetry of treatment is justified by the fact that settlement failures on the Repurchase Date are more common than on Purchase Dates and maturing transactions have larger Transaction Exposures than new transactions. - 3.21 Where margin is paid or delivered for value on T+1 and T+2, the inclusion of repos in the calculation of Net Exposure up until their Repurchase Dates means that the contribution of each transaction to Net Exposure will be longer and will tend to increase margin.
 Any excess margin delivered as a result of this practice will be eliminated by the next margin call.
 It is sometimes argued that the inclusion of repos in the calculation of Net Exposure up until their Repurchase Dates means that some margin may be paid or delivered after the Repurchase Dates of the transactions generating the margin, which is not logical.
-However, the alternative is not to margin for collateral price movements over the last one or two Business Daysdays of a transaction, which is likely to be a greater risk than extending the duration of margining.
+However, the alternative is not to margin for collateral price movements over the last one or two days of a transaction, which is likely to be a greater risk than extending the duration of margining.
 Parties need to decide where the balance of risk should lie.
 Paying or delivering margin for value on T+0 will significantly reduce the size of the problem.

-Worked example: what transactions to include in the calculation of Net Exposure under Purchase Date valuation
+Worked example: what transactions to include in the calculation of Net

+Exposure under Purchase Date valuation